Synthird/non-keyboard-characters/README.md

 # Non-keyboard characters

 Characters that can't be typed via keyboard.
+This does not include emojis.

 ## License